 When the baby entered the world, I finally exhaled a huge sigh of relief.
 Everything that had built up inside of me over the years had been released.
 There was a beautiful and perfect little boy in my arms and I once again felt joy.
 The barrier of speaking to my wife about the miscarriage was gone.
 And we finally felt like we could talk about the experience with other people.

-There are days though that I still can’t help but wonder what it would be like to have four or five children, instead of three.
+There are days though that I still can’t help but wonder what it would be like to have five or six children, instead of three.
 I always wanted a lot of kids and dreamed of a house filled with beautiful family chaos.
 Time has not been kind to my body and the days of hoisting babies into the air are coming to an end.
 To say that I’m completely over the miscarriage would be very wrong.
 I’m not over it and probably never will be.

 I’ve talked to a few guys since then and it seems that we all feel the same way.
-We want to be there for the women in our life and give encouragement and comfort.
+We want to be there for the women in our lives and give encouragement and comfort.
 To try and make our partners feel better.
 But inside, we’re breaking.
 I’ve also seen what miscarriages can do to women.
 Not only my wife, but other women that I’ve known.
 It’s terrible and difficult to talk about.
 My heart goes out to any woman that suffers through one.
 And my heart goes out to the guys that aren’t sure how to talk about it, aren’t sure how to relate the feelings of great loss when they barely had anything to begin with.

 When we deal with tragedies in life, we try to find some closure.
 When someone close passes on, we talk about the life they lived and what they meant to us.
 The moment is heartbreaking and we never fully get over the loss of someone close.
 With miscarriages, closure is hard to find.
 A beautiful promise was there and now it isn’t.
 Your hopes were high and then nothing.
 There is the physical and emotional pains of the loss for the woman, and you can only watch.
 Helplessly watch.